Simon van der Stel: Legacy

 The town of Stellenbosch (founded in 1679) was named after him and Simon's Town is also named after him, as well as the Simonsberg mountain.
 An early ship of the South African Navy, was also named for him, in 1952.

 Jean-Jacques Rousseau, in his Discourse on Inequality, refers to Governor Van der Stel by name in a story about a Hottentot raised by the Dutch who chooses to "return to his equals" rather than remain in civilised society.
 According to Rousseau, Van der Stel himself raised the "Hottentot" from birth "in the principles of the Christian religion and in the practices of European customs".
 The frontispiece of the Discourse features Van der Stel and the "Hottentot" above the phrase, Il retourne chez ses Egaux.

-Widely known for his development of the South African wine industry.
+Van der Stel was widely known for his development of the South African wine industry.
 Journals and records from Van der Stel's travels are kept by the Library of Trinity College Dublin as part of The Fagel Collection.